Major civil rights moments in every state

 The Brown v.
 Board of Education decision that banned race-based segregation in schools was actually the culmination of five separate lawsuits, all of which were filed to challenge the “separate but equal” doctrine that propped up Jim Crow.
 One of them, Gebhart v.
 Belton, played out in Wilmington, Delaware, where African Americans faced discrimination and segregation modeled after the Deep South.

 Florida: A sea change starts in a swimming pool

 On June 18, 1964, civil rights activists went into the whites-only pool of a segregated motel in St. Augustine, a hotbed of racial strife in Florida.
 The motel’s owner, James Brock, responded by pouring deadly muriatic acid into the water.
 Although the incident is largely forgotten now, it caused national outrage and helped to end an 83-day Senate filibuster on the Civil Rights Act, which was passed the very next day.

 Georgia: A King is born

 The America that exists today would certainly look much different had a baby named Michael King not been born in Atlanta on Jan.
 15, 1929.
-When his parents changed his name at six years old, the child became Martin Luther King Jr., the most revered and successful civil rights leader in history.
-He would go on to lead the Montgomery Bus Boycott, articulate his vision at the March on Washington, become history’s youngest Nobel laureate, and wage his crusade for justice and equality through nonviolence.
+When his parents changed his name at 6 years old, the child became Martin Luther King Jr., the most revered and successful civil rights leader in history.
+He would go on to lead the Montgomery Bus Boycott, articulate his vision at the March on Washington for Jobs and Freedom, become history’s youngest Nobel laureate, and wage his crusade for justice and equality through nonviolence.